Creating an Accessible Classroom

 You may also wish to ask if the publishers of the books you are considering have created electronic text (e-text) and/or audiotape versions of them.
 If possible, select a textbook with an accompanying study guide to maximize comprehension for all students.
 Choosing one that does will ensure that the reading materials are accessible.

 If you will be using video or video clips as part of your instruction, you will need to use captioned versions of videos to ensure that students who are deaf or hard of hearing students or students who have auditory processing difficulties will be able to access the content.
 If a student requires captioning/subtitles to access a video being shown in class, it is the faculty member’s responsibility to determine if a video he or she plans to show is closed-captioned and to arrange for a closed-captioned decoder OR English subtitles are available.
 If your video is closed-captioned, contact Communications Equipment Rental at 471-7000 to arrange for a decoder.
+If your video is not captioned, you will need to make a transcription/captioning request through the Liberal Arts Instructional Technology Request Procedures.
+Visit our Captioning Videos page for more information.
 If necessary, contact SSD for assistance.

 Arranging Testing Accommodations